 - Discuss cyberbullying with your children and make sure that they know how to handle cyberbullying situations.
 Encourage them to ignore cyberbullies, and teach them how to document and report cyberbully abuse.

-As we've seen with the launch of Pokémon GO, an augmented reality mobile game, online and mobile games will continue to change and create new risks.
+Online and mobile games, such as augmented reality and role playing games (RPG), continue to change and create new risks.
 The most that parents can do is to stay informed about the different games their children are playing and have an open dialogue about the safety precautions that should be taken.